DataTalksClub/machine-learning-zoomcamp/course-zoomcamp/cohorts/2022/08-deep-learning/homework.md

 In the lectures we saw how to use a pre-trained neural network.
 In the homework, we'll train a much smaller model from scratch.

-**Note:** You don't need a computer with a GPU for this homework.
-A laptop or any personal computer should be sufficient.
+**Note:** You will need an environment with a GPU for this homework.
+We recommend to use [Saturn Cloud](https://bit.ly/saturn-mlzoomcamp).
+You can also use a computer without a GPU (e.g. your laptop), but it will be slower.

 ### Data Preparation